 Why Christians Love It"Gamaliel is clearly on its way to becoming the premier Bible study app.
 It's mission driven and thoughtfully designed to center users on the authority of scripture."^6

-"Fantastic app to read the Bible with transparent AI guardrails and a strong focus on the authority and integrity of scripture."^7
+"Fantastic app to read the Bible with transparent AI guardrails and a strong focus on the authority and integrity of scripture."^6

-Notable- Founded by Lew Cirne, a 40-year software veteran who previously built Wily Technology (acquired by CA Technologies) and New Relic (NYSE: NEWR)^2
+Notable- Founded by Lew Cirne, a 40-year software veteran who previously built Wily Technology (acquired by CA Technologies) and New Relic (NYSE: NEWR).
+Featured in a mainstage fireside chat at the Missional AI 2026 Global Summit.^2

 - Partnership with Biblica for Bible translation permissions^1

-- Open source AI prompts on GitHub with 11 stars and active development (MIT license)^4
+- Open source AI prompts on GitHub with active development (MIT license) — recent updates include adversarial premise handling, women-in-ministry theology, and Ukrainian translation support^4

 - Partner program for churches and ministries — Groundwire (JesusCares.com) runs a customized instance at groundwire.gamaliel.ai^8